JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Mock test for un/retweeting a post #DONE
 ### Continue Writing Tests
 - Cypress end to end testing
+- Extensive coverage for the most important endpoints

 ### Trends should also include replies
 - Include replies in the trend fetching endpoint #DONE